Ken Scudder, a perennial stalwart of the San Francisco adult film scene from 1974 – 1984, passed away recently.

 This was a period when I was a little lost.
 When you get divorced, you’re kind of helpless for a time.
 I was dating around, but I couldn’t get anything going with anybody that I really wanted to be with.
 But I did go to one or two of the swinger parties that were popular then, and I thought that was fun.
 I also became familiar with something called the Sexual Freedom League.
-The guy who founded it, Jefferson Poland, was an impotent guy – and he was a voyeur, which I guess was understandable in the circumstances.
+The guy who founded it, Jefferson Poland, was a voyeur, which I guess was understandable in the circumstances.
 I went to a few of their gatherings which were interesting.

 For a time, I traveled to Oregon where I worked as a fisherman.
 Then I returned to California and went to live up in Mendocino.
 I was dealing drugs on the side – mainly pot and some acid – to supplement my income.
 Mainly I was selling to my friends in the Teacher Corps.
 I was a good dealer.
 I had a great connection with an ethical guy, and he had really good stuff.
 I’d put a free pack of bamboo papers in every with every ‘lid’ – an amount just shy of an ounce – that I sold.
 Any savings I managed to gather were going into buying kilos to sell more lids.
 I was doing all right, but one day I let the wrong person into my apartment and he later broke in and ripped me off.
 He took all my stuff.
 I lost everything, so I was back to the beginning again.